The Ten Series

 Session Four

 This session returns to the legs and focuses on the inside of the leg from the ankle to the pelvis, at a deeper layer.
 The relationship of the foot to the pelvis is aligned; torsions at the knee and hip are addressed.
-Manipulating adductor attachments allows increased range of movement of the pelvis, which starts the pelvis on its way to becoming more horizontal.
+Manipulating adductor attachments allows increased range of movement of the pelvis, helping to address issues of tilt, shirt, and rotation at the pelvic girdle.
 This session provides the feeling that the legs are supporting the abdominal space and providing lift for the upper body.
+This session in particular tends to show improvements in cervical/thoracic alignment as the effects travel up the structure.

 It’s best to schedule sessions four and five about a week apart, as session five continues the work started in four.